 We Get Asked Questions Like This All The Time

-The vast majority of people who go to rehab, rate the occurrence as a failure and a bad experience.
-Executives and CEO’s and other top performers do not fall prey to the typical "you're powerless to stop using drugs and alcohol" narrative being peddled by treatment centers all across the US today.
-They want a sensible approach, and one that does not include the 12 step rhetoric or 12 step meetings or endless therapy.
-They want a solution that makes logical sense, is a nice experience, and is effective for the long haul.
+The vast majority of people who go to rehab rate the event as a failure and a bad experience.
+Executives, CEOs, and other top performers do not fall prey to the typical "you're powerless to stop using drugs and alcohol" narrative being peddled by treatment centers all across the US today.
+They want a sensible approach, and one that does not include the 12 Step rhetoric, 12 Step meetings, or endless therapy.
+They want a solution that makes logical sense, is a pleasant experience, and is effective for the long haul.

-There is no way to be a true non 12 step/non disease based model and also be treatment.
-Think about that…treatment implies there is a disease in which to treat.
-Being that addiction is not a disease, there is nothing to treat.
+There is no way to be a true non-12 Step, non-disease based model and also be treatment.
+Think about that.
+Treatment implies there is a disease to treat.
+As addiction is not a disease, there is nothing to treat.
 This is not to say that detox is not needed.
-But let's be clear here, choosing to poison oneself is not a disease, but doe require detoxification.
+But, let's be clear here, choosing to poison oneself is not a disease, but may require detoxification.

-So the St. Jude Executive Retreat remains the only true non 12 step model – in that, The Freedom Model goal is for the individual to know, unequivocally, that they choose the level of use of substances or their abstinence from them as well.
+So the Saint Jude Executive Retreat remains the only true non-12 Step model.
+The Freedom Model's goal is for the individual to know, unequivocally, that they choose the level of use of substances or their abstinence from them.
 The Executive Retreat was the first to allow a guest to keep their cell phones and tablets, allowed them to work during their stay, and kept no locked doors.
-The researchers found no reason that a guest, especially someone who has experience in the business world, to be treated as a criminal or a "less than" at one of the St. Jude Retreats.
-We have retreats and options for people of all walks of life and financial scenarios; from those with no money, to those who want luxury and high-end amenities.
+The researchers found no reason that a guest, especially someone who has experience in the business world, should be treated as a criminal or a "less than" at one of the Saint Jude Retreats.
+We have retreats and options for people from all walks of life and financial scenarios, from those with no money to those who are accustomed to luxury and high-end amenities.

-The best part: The Freedom Model is a sensible alternative to the 12 steps and recovery – it's called freedom from both.
+The best part is The Freedom Model is a sensible alternative to the 12 Steps and recovery – it's called freedom from both.